oitee/oitee.github.io/_posts/2021-10-01-hash-tables.md

 ---
 layout: post
-title: "Hash Tables"
+title: "Hash Tables from Ground Up"
 tags: conceptual
 date: 2021-10-1 10:10 +0530
 ---

 This post is about key-value stores and hash tables.
+In the first part, it will discuss how key-value stores can be implemented using arrays and binary search trees.
+The second part will explore the design and implementation of hash tables and discuss the different ways of resolving collisions.

-In this post, I will briefly show how key-value stores can be implemented using arrays and binary-search trees.
-Subsequently, I will move on to hash tables and discuss what hash functions are, the benefits of using hash tables and the methods of resolving collisions.
+## Key-Value Stores

-A key-value store is a type of database that uses a key-value method to store data.
+A key-value store is a type of data store that uses a key-value method to store data.
 Essentially, it is composed of a series of key-value pairs.
 A key-value pair refers to two pieces of data that are associated with each other.
 The key serves as a unique identifier to an associated value.
-Importantly, keys in a key-value store need to be unique (no duplication) in order to avoid ambiguity while searching for a specific key-value pair; the value can be any form of data, including a another key-value pair.
+Importantly, keys in a key-value store need to be unique (no duplication) in order to avoid ambiguity while searching for a specific key-value pair; the value can be any form of data, including another key-value pair.

 Key-value stores are most commonly used for the following four operations:

-- Inserting new key-value pairs into the collection.
+- Inserting new key-value pairs
-- Deleting existing key-value pairs from the collection.
+- Deleting existing key-value pairs
 - Updating the values of existing pairs.
 - Finding a value associated with a particular key.
 If there is no such value, then returning an exception